pipelka/picons/README.md

   * Time sharing channels, names seperated by "_".
   * Sky ... channels contain uk/de/it at the end, to keep them apart.
   * If the channelname contains a "+", you use a "+", if it's a timeshift channel, use "plus1".
+  * For radio channels use the prefix "radio."

 Serviceref:
   * UPPERCASE